Unable to afford IVF, millennials turn to hopeful grandparents

 Future Family has no plans to solicit or target boomers; there will be no “ensure a grandchild” Christmas gift campaign.
 Instead, the program will be communicated to current and future customers, offering them one more solution during the financial process.
 It will soon grow to include siblings, relatives, even friends.
 At any point, all members are welcome to speak with a specialist who can field any questions or concerns.

-“It’s a deep part of our philosophy–that if tech is going to make medicine better it’s going to make it more personal,” says Tomkins.
+“It’s a deep part of our philosophy–that if tech is going to make medicine better, it’s going to make it more personal,” says Tomkins.
 “It just turns out that involving your family is one of those really good ways to move forward.”

 Still, Tomkins concedes she might open the floodgates for awkward Thanksgiving discussions.
-Once the Boomers get word, they might just demand their part in the fertility journey.
+Once the boomers get word, they might just demand their part in the fertility journey.
 “I feel a little guilty that we might be unleashing a lot of pushy mother-in-laws,” she laughs, “but we’re taking our chances here.”